 For over 25 years, Portland's Best Rose event has celebrated and promoted the horticultural accomplishments of the world-renowned International Rose Test Garden.
 With spectacle and celebration, recently introduced rose varietals are evaluated on the day-of event.

-• Make Me Blush (HT, A68) 2024 Portland’s Best Rose.
-Tom Carruth hybridizer.
+• Make Me Blush (Hybrid Tea, A68) — 2025 Portland’s Best Rose Runner Up, Tom Carruth hybridizer.

 Portland Rose Society's Gold Medal Award